top of page

 BEAR ukraine humanitarian british expeditionary english evacuation rescue aid transport war animal bbc europe help newyorktim

-We worked to simply get things done, without fuss or fanfare, and solve the most devastating issues facing people affected by the conflict.
+The team worked to simply get things done, without fuss or fanfare, to solve the most critical issues facing people affected by the conflict.

 FRONTLINE EVACUATION

-In April 2022, we were asked to evacuate people from the eastern Donbas, who were bedridden or disabled and so were trapped in the face of the Russian advance.
+In early 2022, we were asked to evacuate people from the eastern Donbas, who were bedridden or disabled and so were trapped in the face of the Russian advance.

-We spent the rest of 2022 evacuating vulnerable people and families from the Donbas frontline - Lysychansk, Bakhmut, Toretsk - operating up to 1km from the line of contact.
-We evacuated people on a daily basis, putting them on trains to central Ukraine.
+We spent 2022 evacuating vulnerable people and families from the Donbas frontline - Lysychansk, Bakhmut, Toretsk - operating up to 1km from the line of contact.
+We evacuated people on a daily basis, putting them onto trains to central Ukraine.

 In total, we executed specialist evacuations for 400 people who were unable to evacuate themselves.
 The wider impact is unknown; evacuating these people often enabled their family members to also leave and escape Russian agression.